GurmanSingh21/FutureIntern/README.md

 # Snake Game
 A program where the player controls a snake that moves around the screen.

+Before running the game make sure to run this command in your teminal pip install pygame

 # Task5

 # Random Password Generator